pendo-io/pendo-mobile-sdk/other/native-with-flutter-components.md

 >- Dart 2.18 and above

 >[!NOTE]
->These instructions assume prior knowledge of Flutter component integration into your native app.
-If you don't, use this official Flutter documentation to learn how this can be done.
+>These instructions assume prior knowledge of [Flutter integrated into your existing native app piecemeal, as a library or module](https://docs.flutter.dev/add-to-app).

 ## Table of contents:
 - [Add the Pendo dependency](#add-the-pendo-dependency)